Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

 where we defined the elementary magnetic flux $\Phi_0=\frac{2\pi\hbar c}{e}$.
 For this simple model $\theta$-dependence is thus just a manifestation of the Ahronov-Bohm effect, see, e.~g., \cite{BallentineBook, KonishiPaffutiBook}.

-We are now ready to discuss the case of four dimensional gauge theories, considering for the sake of the simplicity the case of the gauge group SU($N$) and using natural units.
+We are now ready to discuss the case of four-dimensional gauge theories, considering for the sake of the simplicity the case of the gauge group SU($N$) and using natural units.
 The Lagrangian density of the pure glue theory is

 where $F^a_{\mu\nu}=\partial_{\mu}A_{\nu}^a-\partial_{\nu}A_{\mu}^a+gf^{abc}A_{\mu}^bA_{\nu}^c$ is the $a$-th component of field strength tensor, $a=1,\ldots, N^2-1$ denotes the color component, $f^{abc}$ are the SU($N$) structure constants, and $g$ is the gauge coupling.
 The possible presence of matter fields does not significantly affect the following discussion, except for some details that will be signaled in due time.
 The first step required to start the canonical quantization programme is to write the Hamiltonian density corresponding to the Lagrangian density in Eq.~\eqref{eq:FF} (something which is in fact required also in the path integral construction), and we immediately face a well known problem: the variable $\dot{A}^0$ does not enter Eq.~\eqref{eq:FF}, so we can not define its conjugate momentum $P_0$.
 The theory of constrained Hamiltonian systems has been developed, starting from Dirac \cite{DiracBook}, to deal with singular Lagrangians, i.~e. those cases in which the Legendre transformation between momenta and velocities is not well defined.
 A simple account of the basic ideas can be found in \cite{SmilgaBook}, while more details are presented, e.~g., in \cite{Weinberg1Book, HansonReggeTeitelboimBook, HenneauxTeitelboimBook}, and the outcome of this analysis is that it is legitimate to consider the spatial component $A_j^a$, $j=1,2,3$ and their conjugate momenta $P_j^a$ as dynamical variables subject to the constraint given by the equation of motion obtained by varying $\mathcal{L}$ with respect to $A^0$.
 In particular it is simple to verify that $P_j^a=F_{0j}^a$ and that the constraint can be written in the form